The Mausoleum at Halicarnassus: A Glimpse into One of the 7 Wonders

-Since I learned to read I’ve been intrigued by Greek mythology and history.
-The two seem to intertwine in a way we’re not really sure what really happened and what didn’t.
-To me of the most interesting things about this mythological world is that it all happened in a small territory, today encompassed by modern Greece and parts of Albania, Turkey, Bulgaria and North Macedonia.
-I mean, imagine living in ancient Greece, you’d actually be able to visit all these places you hear about in stories, such as the rock where Prometheus was chained, Hephaestus’ workshop, Mount Olympus and the Seven Wonders of the World.
+Since I learned to read, I’ve been captivated by Greek mythology and history.
+The two are so intertwined that it’s often hard to distinguish fact from fiction.
+One of the most fascinating aspects of this mythological world is how it all unfolded in such a relatively small area—modern Greece and parts of Albania, Turkey, Bulgaria, and North Macedonia.
+Imagine living in ancient Greece, where you could visit the very places from these stories: the rock where Prometheus was chained, Hephaestus’ workshop, Mount Olympus, and even the Seven Wonders of the Ancient World.
 These are all real places.

-The Mausoleum at Halicarnassus was my first ever World Wonder.
-Well, at least outside of Assassin’s Creed Origins (Pyramid and Lighthouse) and Odyssey (Statue of Zeus) at least.
+The Mausoleum at Halicarnassus was my first encounter with a World Wonder—well, at least outside the virtual worlds of Assassin’s Creed Origins (the Pyramids and Lighthouse) and Odyssey (the Statue of Zeus).

-Basically nothing is left at the site where stood the great Mausoleum, one of the Seven Wonders of the World.
+Almost nothing remains at the site where the great Mausoleum of Halicarnassus once stood, one of the Seven Wonders of the Ancient World.

-The city of Bodrum is now a beach destination.
-If I hadn’t researched about the place beforehand I wouldn’t even know it was home to the Mausoleum.
-None of my friends at the hotel knew about it and nowhere was there any indication we were right there next to the site where once stood one of the most grandiose structures in the known world.
+The city of Bodrum is now a popular beach destination, and if I hadn’t researched the area beforehand, I’d have had no idea it was once home to the Mausoleum of Halicarnassus.
+None of my friends at the hotel were aware of its historical significance, and there were no signs or markers to indicate that we were standing so close to the site of one of the most magnificent structures of the ancient world.

 Hoards of tourists enjoy the sun in the crystal blue waters of the Mediterranean.